igwgames/nes-starter-kit/guide/section_5/automatic_builds.md

-# Automatic Builds with CircleCI
+# Automatic Builds with Github Actions

 Okay, so you've got a game you're constantly changing, and you want to put it on the web for everyone to see.
 Awesome!